MP4 to MOV Converter

 Does converting MP4 to MOV lose any quality?

-Not by default.
-The default operation copies your existing H.264 (or H.265) video stream and AAC audio straight into a MOV wrapper — a container rewrap that changes zero pixel or sample data.
-Quality only changes if you deliberately switch the Video Codec to re-encode, in which case the result depends on the Quality Preset or bitrate you set.
+Not visibly.
+The default operation keeps your existing H.264 (or H.265) video codec and AAC audio and re-encodes them into a MOV at the visually-lossless preset — a fresh encode rather than a byte copy, but indistinguishable from the source in normal viewing.
+Quality changes more only if you deliberately switch the Video Codec, in which case the result depends on the Quality Preset or bitrate you set.

 Will MP4-to-MOV make my file play better in Final Cut Pro?